ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 - `RecyclerView.Adapter` is the most common among components with complex writing styles, whereas my encapsulated
 {{< newTab "KRecyclerViewAdapter" "/ITWorks/docs/android/util-view/#krecyclerviewadapter" >}} arranges sub-items as Compose.
-Therefore, MVB does not fall short compared to Compose apart from custom views.
+Therefore, MVB does not fall short compared to Compose apart from custom views at present.

 - As for the UI part, I have a {{< newTab "new design pattern proposal" "../proposal" >}}.

-Overall, I suggest using the traditional `View` with `MVB` rather than `Compose` at present, and switching to the other imperative UI mode based on that proposal implementation in which `MVB` still works.
+Overall, I suggest using the traditional `View` with `MVB` rather than `Compose` at present, and switching to the other imperative UI mode based on that proposal implementation in which `MVB` would still work.

 # Setup
 {{< tabs >}}